AnswerDotAI/fastmigrate/README.md

 fastmigrate will detect every validly-named migration script in the migrations directory, select the ones with version numbers greater than the current db version number, and run the migration in alphabetical order, updating the db's version number as it proceeds, stopping if any migration fails.

-This will guarantee that all subsequent code will enccounter a database at the schema version defined by your highest-numbered migration script.
+This will guarantee that all subsequent code will encounter a database at the schema version defined by your highest-numbered migration script.
 So when you deploy updates to your app, those updates should include any new migration scripts along with modifications to code, which should now expect the new db schema.

 If you get the idea and are just looking for a reminder about a reasonable workflow for safely adding a new migration please see this note on [safely adding migrations](./adding_migrations.md)